Skip to content

 3. Go to: Local Users and Groups → Users

-4. Double-click the Administrator or whichever account you need to modify.
+4. Double-click the account you want to use for RDP access.

 Step 6: Verify Remote Desktop is Enabled